Skip to main content

 Maps of the parish

-North Yorkshire Council Maps
+North Yorkshire Council website

-Maps are available on the North Yorkshire Council website.
+A number of maps are available on the North Yorkshire Council website.
 Click on type of map you want below and zoom in to the area of interest.
 Note that some are very large maps covering the whole of North Yorkshire, so may take a few seconds to download, and are based on the same OS maps with different overlays.

 Interactive map of Terrington